mailgun/log/README.md

 The mailgun/log package supports chains of loggers where the same message can go to multiple logging channels simultaneously, for example, the standard output and syslog.

 Currently, the following loggers are supported: console (stdout), syslog and updlog.
-The latter implies having udplog server (https://github.com/mochi/udplog) running locally.
+The latter requires having udplog server (https://github.com/mochi/udplog) running locally.
 Custom loggers can implement the package's `Logger` interface and be intergated into the logger chain.

 Before using the package it should be initialized at the start of a program.
 It can be done in two ways.